jpschewe/fll-sw/src/main/documentation/InstructionsForRunningTheSoftware.md

 ## Loading from a saved database

 If you, or someone else, setup the database previously you can then load that database onto the server.
-To do that visit http://localhost:9080/setup on the server and then use the middle section of the page to specify a database to load.
+To do that visit http://localhost:9080/setup on the server and then use the first section of the page to specify a database to load.
 If you connect from the server you don't need to know the username and password.

 ## Setup of tournament without a saved database